-This tax strategy has been published in accordance with paragraph 16(2) of the Finance Act 2016 and applies to Vivo Energy and its group subsidiaries.
-It applies to the accounting period ended 31 December 2018.
+This Tax Strategy has been published in accordance with paragraph 16(2) of the UK Finance Act 2016 and applies to Vivo Energy plc and its group subsidiaries.
+It applies to the accounting period ending 31 December 2019.

 Vivo Energy plc indirectly holds investments in companies that have a network of energy storage and retail sites in Africa.
 To understand more of what Vivo Energy does and where we operate, visit our website.

 Vivo Energy’s vision is ‘To become the most respected energy business in Africa’.
 For tax this means complying with tax laws and their spirit wherever we operate, managing efficiently our tax contributions, and having an open and constructive dialogue with governments.
 We consider our tax payments as part of our contribution to society.
 Our commitment creates long-term value for all stakeholders and it is underpinned by the following principles: